RCA Model CTC-11H Color Television (1961)

 39 good tubes.
 You can read about them by clicking on the icons below.

 A couple of years later, I came across an RCA CTC-7 that I couldn't resist.

 It was made a few years earlier than the CTC-11 and it's interesting to

 compare the two.

-A couple of years after restoring this television, I sold it to a fellow collector
+A couple of years after restoring this television, I was experiencing a

 in Canada.
 He had more room than I do, and you can't keep 'em all!